Does Valium show up on drug tests?

 Types of Valium drug tests and testing

-Drug tests (often called “panels” if one or more drugs is being tested) indicate if one or more prescription or illegal drugs are present in urine.
+Drug tests or drug panels (if one or more drugs is being tested) indicate if one or more prescription or illegal drugs are present in urine.
 These kinds of tests are typically used because they are not intrusive, are cheap, and quick to administer.
 Combination drug panel tests detect the presence of drugs such as:

 The testing is often done in two steps.
 First, administrators may facilitate a quick at-home test.
 Second, if the test suggests that drugs may be present, they would send the sample to a laboratory for additional testing.
 Drug panels are also called qualitative tests – they are used find out if a particular drug may be in the urine, but not how much is present.